What is plagiocephaly?

 How can I prevent it?

-A baby's head position needs to be varied during sleep, as well as during wake periods.
-This should be done from birth.
+Your baby's head position needs to be varied during sleep, as well as during wake periods.
+This should be done from birth and is very important in the first six to eight weeks.

 Babies should sleep on their back to reduce the risk of SIDS.
 However you can vary the position of their head to prevent a flat area developing.

-- Alternate turning of the baby's head to the left and right when you put them down to sleep.
+- Alternate turning of your baby's head to the left and right when you put them down to sleep.

-- Put the baby to sleep at alternate ends of the cot or;
+- Put your baby to sleep at alternate ends of the cot every other day till they are 6 months or start rolling around in their cot or;

 - Change the position of the cot in the room as babies tend to turn their head to look toward the centre of the room or doorway.